Rimmed Soap Challenge March 2016 March 16, 2016 07:19 20 Comments

 Long wooden soap mold with green silicone liner and blue dividers for Rimmed Soap Challenge

-I cut the soap and lined the sides of my silicone long mold.
-Used the small amount of soap batter that was left over from the rimmed soap inside for the first layer, then made another small batch of soap to fill the rest of the mold.
-Here's what they look like.
+The soap was cut and used to line the sides of a silicone long mold.
+A small amount of leftover soap batter from the rimmed soap's interior formed the first layer, followed by another small batch to fill the rest of the mold, resulting in these distinct bars.

 Handmade rimmed soap bars with marbled tops showcased in Rimmed Soap Challenge March 2016